sptechpf/elucidat-php-code-test/README.md

 still works correctly.
 However, do not alter the `Item` class or `items` property as those belong to the goblin in the corner who will insta-rage you as he doesn't believe in shared code ownership (you can make the `nextDay` method and `items` property static if you like, we'll cover for you).

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Updates

+The code has been refactored to delegate the next day processing to each item.

+All items extend a new AbstractItem class which handles common Item functionality like increase/decrease of quality or sellIn value.
+At the same time it forces an Item class (existing or new) to implement its own version of the next day handling.
+Unit tests have been updated to reflect the latest code changes.

+There is scope for further potential improvements during the next iteration, like:
+- create Factory classes to initiate Item entities
+- change visibility of the Item class properties to "protected" to prevent code not related to Items changing values directly
+- log when an item which does not extend AbstractItem class is found on the list of items to be processed
+- force strict_types globally (if possible)